John Patrick Ngoyi

 Fellow Since 2006

-This profile was prepared when John Patrick Ngoyi was elected to the Ashoka Fellowship in 2006.
+This description of John Patrick Ngoyi's work was prepared when John Patrick Ngoyi was elected to the Ashoka Fellowship in 2006.

 A priest with a vision for liberation theology and engaged citizenship, John Patrick Ngoyi is improving citizen participation in democratic governance by raising political awareness and encouraging participation in budgeting and monitoring.